femou1/pb-handbooks/pbst_handbook.md

 [details="Weapon Use"]

 Be very sure to use your weapons responsibly while on PBST duty.
-Do not use PBST Weapons to randomly kill players or to cause a melt-or freezedown, the only exception being if TMS is hosting a reverse raid or a Trainer gives a direct order.
+Do not use PBST Weapons to randomly kill players or to cause a meltdown or freezedown, the only exception being if TMS is hosting a reverse raid or a Trainer gives a direct order.

-You also can not use tools & weapons from other Pinewood subgroups like PET or TMS while on duty as PBST.
+You also cannot use tools & weapons from other Pinewood subgroups like PET or TMS while on duty as PBST.
 Make sure they’re not in your inventory.
 If you use non-PBST weapons on duty, such as OP weapons or credit-earned guns, you will still have to follow the same rules as if they were PBST weapons.

 ![image|690x455](upload://s5IcXu5grov8mKK2B9cm2K8kiy6.png)